immutabl3/store/README.md

 });
 ```

-####Rooting the store
+#### Exposing the store

-Now that the tree is created, we should bind our React app to it by "rooting" our top-level component.

-Under the hood, this component will simply propagate the store to its descendants using React's context so that "branched" components may subscribe to updates of parts of the store afterwards.
+Now that the store is created, we should bind our React app to it.
+Under the hood, this component will simply propagate the store to its descendants using React's context.

 *main.jsx*